minoad/articles/style_guides_cheatsheets/cheatsheets/python_time_complexity.md

 ## Details

+We use `Big-O` notation to express the complexity of an algorithm as it relates to the size of the input.
 Each `O()` will be referred to as a `Complexity Class`.  `n` denotes the number of elements in list.
 In some cases where more than one input list exists `m` is used.

 When analyzing algorithmic efficiency, we're often more concerned with the relative sizes of input datasets rather than their absolute values.
 For instance, if dataset n1 has 10 more elements than dataset n2, this minor discrepancy doesn't significantly affect our assessment.
 What matters more are the higher-order factors that determine how the algorithm's performance scales with increasing input sizes.